adetaylor/browser-learning/README.md

 ## Part Four: Security bugs

-* [Exercise 4a](docs/exercise4a.md): Find three security bugs hidden in the code of our mini browser.
+* [Exercise 4a](docs/exercise4a.md): Find some security bugs hidden in the code of our mini browser.